awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.md

    exec rdsadmin.rdsadmin_util.force_logging(p_enable => true);
    ```

-For more information about this procedure, see [Setting Force Logging](Appendix.Oracle.CommonDBATasks.Log.md#Appendix.Oracle.CommonDBATasks.SettingForceLogging)\.
+For more information about this procedure, see [Setting force logging](Appendix.Oracle.CommonDBATasks.Log.md#Appendix.Oracle.CommonDBATasks.SettingForceLogging)\.

-### Changing Your Logging Configuration<a name="oracle-read-replicas.configuration.logging-config"></a>
+### Changing your logging configuration<a name="oracle-read-replicas.configuration.logging-config"></a>

 If you want to change your logging configuration, we recommend that you complete the changes before making a DB instance the source for replicas\.
 Also, we recommend that you not modify the logging configuration after you create the replicas\.
 Modifications can cause the online redo logging configuration to get out of sync with the standby logging configuration\.

 Modify the logging configuration for a DB instance by using the Amazon RDS procedures `rdsadmin.rdsadmin_util.add_logfile` and `rdsadmin.rdsadmin_util.drop_logfile`\.
-For more information, see [Adding Online Redo Logs](Appendix.Oracle.CommonDBATasks.Log.md#Appendix.Oracle.CommonDBATasks.RedoLogs) and [Dropping Online Redo Logs](Appendix.Oracle.CommonDBATasks.Log.md#Appendix.Oracle.CommonDBATasks.DroppingRedoLogs)\.
+For more information, see [Adding online redo logs](Appendix.Oracle.CommonDBATasks.Log.md#Appendix.Oracle.CommonDBATasks.RedoLogs) and [Dropping online redo logs](Appendix.Oracle.CommonDBATasks.Log.md#Appendix.Oracle.CommonDBATasks.DroppingRedoLogs)\.

-### Setting the MAX\_STRING\_SIZE Parameter<a name="oracle-read-replicas.configuration.string-size"></a>
+### Setting the MAX\_STRING\_SIZE parameter<a name="oracle-read-replicas.configuration.string-size"></a>

 Before you create an Oracle replica, ensure that the setting of the `MAX_STRING_SIZE` parameter is the same on the source DB instance and the replica\.
 You can do this by associating them with the same parameter group\.
 If you have different parameter groups for the source and the replica, you can set `MAX_STRING_SIZE` to the same value\.
-For more information about setting this parameter, see [Enabling Extended Data Types for a New DB Instance](CHAP_Oracle.md#Oracle.Concepts.ExtendedDataTypes.CreateDBInstance)\.
+For more information about setting this parameter, see [Enabling extended data types for a new DB instance](CHAP_Oracle.md#Oracle.Concepts.ExtendedDataTypes.CreateDBInstance)\.

-### Planning Compute and Storage Resources<a name="oracle-read-replicas.configuration.planning-resources"></a>
+### Planning compute and storage resources<a name="oracle-read-replicas.configuration.planning-resources"></a>

 Ensure that the source DB instance and its replicas are sized properly, in terms of compute and storage, to suit their operational load\.
 If a replica reaches compute, network, or storage resource capacity, the replica stops receiving or applying changes from its source\.
 Amazon RDS for Oracle doesn't intervene to mitigate high replica lag between a source DB instance and its replicas\.
 You can modify the storage and CPU resources of a replica independently from its source and other replicas\.

-## Creating an Oracle Replica in Mounted Mode<a name="oracle-read-replicas.creating-in-mounted-mode"></a>
+## Creating an Oracle replica in mounted mode<a name="oracle-read-replicas.creating-in-mounted-mode"></a>

 By default, Oracle replicas are read\-only\.
-To create a replica in mounted mode, use either the AWS CLI or RDS API\.
+To create a replica in mounted mode, use the console, the AWS CLI, or the RDS API\.

+### Console<a name="oracle-read-replicas.creating-in-mounted-mode.console"></a>

+**To create a mounted replica from a source Oracle DB instance**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Databases**\.

+1. Choose the Oracle DB instance that you want to use as the source for a mounted replica\.

+1. For **Actions**, choose **Create replica**\.

+1. For **Replica mode**, choose **Mounted**\.

+1. Choose the settings that you want to use\.
+For **DB instance identifier**, enter a name for the read replica\.
+Adjust other settings as needed\.

+1. For **Regions**, choose the Region where the mounted replica will be launched\.

+1. Choose your instance size and storage type\.
+We recommend that you use the same DB instance class and storage type as the source DB instance for the read replica\.

+1. For **Multi\-AZ deployment**, choose **Create a standby instance** to create a standby of your replica in another Availability Zone for failover support for the mounted replica\.
+Creating your mounted replica as a Multi\-AZ DB instance is independent of whether the source database is a Multi\-AZ DB instance\.

+1. Choose the other settings that you want to use\.

+1. Choose **Create replica**\.

+In the **Databases** page, the mounted replica has the role Replica\.

 ### AWS CLI<a name="oracle-read-replicas.creating-in-mounted-mode.cli"></a>